 West Nile Virus

-Mosquitoes infected with the West Nile virus have been found in three Colorado counties.
+More mosquitoes infected with West Nile virus have been found in Larimer County.